Automattic/super-cool-ad-inserter-plugin/docs/developers-shortcode-docs.md

 ## How ads are inserted by default.

 1. You activate the plugin.
-2. You configure the configurations.
+2. You configure the plugin.
 3. The plugin registers a number of sidebars equal to the number of times that ads should be inserted into the post.
-4. Users add widgets to those sidebars, which are inserted on the shortcodes where `$args[] ==
+4. Users add widgets to those sidebars, which are then automatically inserted in posts based on the configuration.

 ## Customization!

+### Manually place shortcodes in a post

+If you want to manually place SCAIP widget areas in a post, you can do so using the `[scaip]` shortcode.

+For example, to display the "Inserted Ad Position 2" in a custom location in your post, you would use the following shortcode:

+    [scaip number="2"]

+Using this method, you can reorder inserted widget areas or manually limit the number of inserted ad positions on a per-post basis without having to define a callback to determine what gets placed in the widget area.

 ### Define your own behavior.

-If you need to do something that is more complex than a widget, you can write your own hooks on the SCAIP shortcode.
+Of course, if you need to do something that is more complex than place a widget or SCAIP-inserted widget area, you can write your own hooks on the SCAIP shortcode.

 1. You write a function that accepts a PHP array of arguments and `echo`s some HTML to the page.
 2. You attach that function to the `scaip_shortcode` WordPress action: